- The rotator cuff is comprised of four musculotendinous units. The muscles help stabilize and move the shoulder joint.

 - Grade I – the fibers are stretched but there are no tears.

 The tendons and muscles in the rotator cuff can become damaged in several ways.
-Damage can be a result of acute injury (i.e. from accidents or falls), gradual degeneration of the muscle and tendon secondary to aging, or chronic overuse (i.e. lifting or throwing a ball).
+Damage can be a result of acute injury (i.e. from accidents or falls), gradual degeneration of the muscle and tendon secondary to ageing, or chronic overuse (i.e. lifting or throwing a ball).

-1. Acute Rotator Cuff Tear – Injury can be from an attempt to cushion a fall (for instance, a fall on the shoulder) or from drastic and powerful raising of the arm against resistance.
+1. Acute Rotator Cuff Tear – Injury can be from an attempt to cushion a fall (for instance, a fall on the shoulder) or from a drastic and powerful raising of the arm against resistance.
 This type of injury will often require a significant amount of force.
 This is especially the case for people that are below 30 years of age.

 2. Chronic Tear – This injury is common among people engaged in sports or jobs that require an excessive amount of overhead activity (i.e. tennis and badminton players, baseball pitchers, and painters).
-Chronic injuries can also be traced to previous acute injuries that has caused structural issues within the shoulder and has also affected the rotator cuff function or anatomy (i.e. bone spurs that impinge upon a tendon or muscle, causing inflammation).
+Chronic injuries can also be traced to previous acute injuries that have caused structural issues within the shoulder and has also affected the rotator cuff function or anatomy (i.e. bone spurs that impinge upon a tendon or muscle, causing inflammation).

 3. Tendinitis – Tendinitis can result from wearing out of the tendons and muscles (degeneration) secondary to age.
 When the rotator cuff is damaged, several issues may arise as a result: